saitaiky/notebook/docs/docs/ai/news/llms.md

 ### Other LLMs

+- **LLaMA** Announced February 2023 by Meta AI, the LLaMA model is available in multiple parameter sizes from 7 billion to 65 billion parameters.
+Meta claims LLaMA could help democratize access to the field, which has been hampered by the computing power required to train large models.
+Try it [here](https://www.llama2.space/)
 - **RoBERTa** (A Robustly Optimized BERT Pretraining Approach): RoBERTa is a variant of BERT developed by Facebook AI.
 It optimizes pretraining tasks and data to improve performance on a wide range of NLP benchmarks.
 - **ALBERT** (A Lite BERT): ALBERT, by Google Research and Toyota Technological Institute at Chicago, focuses on model efficiency and reducing the number of parameters while maintaining performance.